 With this project, we want to help public authorities, long-term care service providers and funders respond adequately to the growing needs of our ageing population in today’s context of economic crisis, budget consolidation and rapid societal change.
 Important reforms are under way in the long-term care field: there an increasing outsourcing of services, greater cross-border mobility of care professionals and of service users, an increasing participation of end-users and their families in the financing of their LTC costs as well as greater public expectations that something needs to be done to protect the growing number of frail older people from the risk of elder abuse and to promote the quality of LTC services.

 The project aims at enabling all interested stakeholders to discuss, exchange experiences and good practice both at national and EU level, and to develop together a pro-active approach to elder care based on commonly agreed fundamental principles.

-It developped a voluntary European Quality Framework for Long-Term Care in institutional, community and home care settings.
+It developped a voluntary European Quality Framework for Long-Term Care (read a summary here) in institutional, community and home care settings.
 This framework includes a set of quality principles that all partners developped together, using the European Charter of Rights and Responsibilities of older people in need of long-term care and assistance developed by the EUSTACEA project as a basis.
 This European Quality Framework for LTC builds on the outcomes of other key European funded projects (EUROPeAN, Breaking the taboo, ABUEL and MILCEA) and on the work of the Social Protection Committee on a European voluntary quality framework for social services.